thecartercenter/nemo/docs/development-setup.md

 #### Run the tests

 1. Run `nvm use` to ensure you have the right version of Node.js loaded.
 Do this once per console session.
-1. Run `rspec`.
+1. Run `rspec` to test Rails.
-1. All tests should pass.
+    * All tests should pass.
 Running them takes about 10-15 minutes.
-1. If you have trouble debugging a feature spec, you can run it headed (so you can watch the browser go through the spec) by doing `HEADED=1 bundle exec rspec spec/features/your_spec.rb`.
+    * If you have trouble debugging a feature spec, you can run it headed (so you can watch the browser go through the spec) by doing `HEADED=1 bundle exec rspec spec/features/your_spec.rb`.
+1. Run `yarn test` to test React components.
+    * These rely on separately compiled i18n translations which can be generated via `rails i18n:js:export`
+    * Update snapshots and re-run on change: `yarn test -u --watch`

 #### Start the server